 Musicians entering grades 7 +, who can read music and who want to advance their playing and improvisational skills.
 The standard jazz combo consists of piano, bass, guitar, drums and one or two “horns” (sax, trumpet, trombone, etc.) but there are no restrictions on what instruments may participate.
-Workshop participants can play saxophone, clarinet, trumpet, trombone, flute, vibes, guitar, bass, piano, voice, and drums.
+Combo class participants can play saxophone, clarinet, trumpet, trombone, flute, vibes, guitar, bass, piano, voice, and drums.
 One can improvise jazz on any instrument.
 We are always looking for pianists, bassists and drummers, since those instruments are always in demand in combos!

 Charleston Jazz Academy

 North Charleston, SC 29418

 Students will register for a combo at their current ability level.

 Our combos for beginners are best for players who…

 - Know all the notes on their instrument

 - Are new to improvising or have a bit of experience playing in school band or a workshop like this

 - Have some or no training in jazz music theory

 - Are just beginning to learn about how to improvise over a song